HCL-TECH-SOFTWARE/digital-experience/docs/get_started/system_requirements/traditional/supported_config.md

 ||9.0.5 and later maintenance releases|8.5|
 |Microsoft Internet Information Services|10.0 and later maintenance releases|8.5|

-*IBM HTTP Server 8.5.5 is supported only with HCL Digital Experience Server V8.5.5.x.
+*IBM HTTP Server 8.5.5 is supported only with WebSphere Application V8.5.5.x.

 ## Hardware requirements